Tufts University's Oldest Student Theatre and Performance Organzation

 How many shows are put on each semester?

-Do you have to be a Drama major to audition or work on a show?
+Do I have to be a Theatre major to audition or work on a show?

-Everyone is welcome to attend meetings.
-Becoming a voting member requires a certain level of commitment to the organization.
+Everyone is welcome and encouraged to attend meetings!
+Becoming a voting member requires a certain level of commitment to the organization, as detailed in our constitution.

 How many people are in 3Ps?